 General Education Program

-The School of Adult Learning’s general education programs includes a set of adult learning core courses and other courses that cover a wide range of disciplines and provide a strong liberal arts foundation to accompany any of the SAL majors.
+The School of Professional Studies’ general education programs includes a set of professional studies core courses and other courses that cover a wide range of disciplines and provide a strong liberal arts foundation to accompany any of the SPS majors.
 Students will earn a bachelor of arts (BA) degree, taking general coursework in religion, mathematics, life and physical sciences, humanities, and fine arts.
 Learn more about these general education requirements.

-All students in the School of Adult Learning will begin their coursework at North Park by taking two core courses that are designed to prepare adult students for the college classroom.
+All students in the School of Professional Studies will begin their coursework at North Park by taking two core courses that are designed to prepare adult students for the college classroom.
 They must be successfully completed before you taken any courses for your chosen major.

 Strategies and Technologies for Professional Development (GS 2050, 4sh)